Starting Friday, October 3rd, there are exactly 90 days left of 2025*.

 We have exactly 90 days until the new year.

-We have exactly 90 days until we kickoff the next decade.
+We have exactly 90 days until we kickoff the quarter of a century.

 I don’t know about you, but this blew my mind a little.